 Policymakers must support educators and researchers by working alongside them.
 With severe teacher shortages worldwide, it’s never been more important that the education community have their voices heard.
 Then, by sharing ideas and insight and working with experts globally, we can help shape education systems that are fit to meet future challenges.

 Shining a light on changemakers

 Good ideas are everywhere.
 Education initiatives and research projects in developed and developing economies are changing learning and lives worldwide.
 And these ideas go beyond the stories highlighted here.

-Whether it’s creating communities of learners in sub-Saharan Africa, helping children learn through play in Bangladesh or spreading Stem education worldwide through online simulations, the work we recognise reaches far and wide.
+Whether it’s creating communities of learners in sub-Saharan Africa, helping children learn through play in Bangladesh, or spreading STEM education worldwide through online simulations, the work we recognize reaches far and wide.

 By Dr. Charles CHEN Yidan, Founder of the Yidan Prize

 This article originally appeared on Financial Times 24 January 2023.
 No endorsement by Financial Times is implied.